antoniczapski/pcg-arena/client-java/spec.md

 **Scope:** Stage 0/1 validation client for local and remote testing **Status:** ✅ COMPLETE — Both Phase 1 and Phase 2 implemented and validated

 **Note:** This client was built as a validation prototype to prove the end-to-end loop.
-Future stages will use a browser-based frontend (Stage 2).
+It has been **superseded by the browser frontend (Stage 2)** for public deployment.
 The Java client remains useful for:
 - Local testing during backend development
 - Validation of protocol changes
 - Reference implementation for gameplay mechanics
+- Cross-checking browser frontend behavior

+**Browser frontend:** See `frontend/spec.md` and `docs/stage2-spec.md` for the TypeScript/React implementation that replaced this client for public use.

 ---